Governors contribute to the work of the Governing Board in ensuring high standards of achievement for all children in the school.

 Susan Baum - Parent Governor

 I am parent governor and a member of the Staffing and Finance sub-committee.
 I have lived in Quorn with my husband since 2001 and our daughter attends the school.
-I am a Chartered Public Finance Accountant with over 14 years post qualifying experience within Local Government; and am currently the treasurer for FOSBA.
+I am a Chartered Public Finance Accountant with over 14 years post qualifying experience within Local Government.
 For the past 6 years I’ve been operating in a Finance Business Partnering capacity, within the Adults and Communities department at Leicestershire County Council.

 Reverend David Bowler – Foundation Governor